-The theme of this year’s gingerbread creation is winter carnival and can be found throughout the hotel over the holidays.
+The theme of the 2019 gingerbread creation was winter carnival and could be found throughout the hotel over the holidays.
 It is part of the décor at the hotel’s historic Top of the Mark lounge (on the 19th floor) for special holiday events including the Holiday Champagne Brunch and Children’s Magical Tea.
-The display also moves to the lobby throughout the season, becoming a focal point of the festive decorations throughout the space.
-The gingerbread creation is over 100 pounds completed and used 50 pounds of gingerbread and 30 pounds of icing.
+The display also moved to the lobby throughout the season, becoming a focal point of the festive decorations throughout the space.
+The gingerbread creation was over 100 pounds completed and used 50 pounds of gingerbread and 30 pounds of icing.

 |Hilton Chicago (1927)

-This year’s gingerbread display features Chicago’s iconic cityscape with notable structures including the Historic Hilton Chicago, Buckingham Fountain, Willis Tower, John Hancock Tower, and Soldier Field, amongst a few others.
+The 2019 gingerbread display featured Chicago’s iconic cityscape with notable structures including the Historic Hilton Chicago, Buckingham Fountain, Willis Tower, John Hancock Tower, and Soldier Field, amongst a few others.
 It took the hotel’s pastry team over 270 hours to bake and construct and is estimated weighing in at over 750 pounds, utilizing over 16,500 gingerbread bricks to build this creation.

 |Mayflower Park Hotel (1927)

-The Mayflower Park Hotel has created an intricate and detailed gingerbread village this year, consisting of four houses and of course, a hotel.
-A gingerbread replica of the 91 year-old Mayflower Park Hotel is prominently displayed in the middle of the edible village.
-Guests can peek inside and see the front desk and the lobby chandelier.
-Visitors and guests of the hotel who visit during the holiday season are encouraged to vote for their favorite house.
+The Mayflower Park Hotel created an intricate and detailed gingerbread village the past, consisting of four houses and of course, a hotel.
+A gingerbread replica of the 91 year-old Mayflower Park Hotel was prominently displayed in the middle of the edible village.
+Guests could peek inside and see the front desk and the lobby chandelier.
+Visitors and guests of the hotel who visited during the holiday season are encouraged to vote for their favorite house.
 This was an all-hotel effort to get this project done.
 Many hands assisted to make this magical event happen in a timely fashion.

 |The Settlers Inn (1927)

-The historic Settlers Inn has an annual gingerbread display that guests have come to know and love throughout the years.
-The windows of the gingerbread house have intricate details with noted similarities to the Inn.
-This replica of the hotel features most details of the hotel including the sign out front.
-It takes three days to bake and assemble about 28 hours of total manpower to put together this replica gingerbread creation.
+In previous years, historic Settlers Inn had an annual gingerbread display that guests have come to know and love throughout the years.
+The windows of the gingerbread house had intricate details with noted similarities to the Inn.
+This replica of the hotel featured most details of the hotel including the sign out front.
+It took three days to bake and assemble about 28 hours of total manpower to put together this replica gingerbread creation.

 Read all our Top 25 lists: